-To support healthy food choices and improve student health and well-being, all foods and beverages outside the reimbursable school meal programs that are sold to students on the school campus during the school day will meet or exceed the USDA Smart Snacks nutrition standard .
-These standards will apply in all locations and through all services where foods and beverages are sold, which may include, but are not limited to, a la carte options in cafeterias, vending machines, school stores, and snack or food carts.
+To support healthy food choices and improve student health and well-being, all beverages outside the reimbursable school meal programs that are sold to students on the school campus during the school day will meet or exceed the USDA Smart Snacks nutrition standard.
+These standards will apply in all locations and through all services where beverages are sold, which may include, but are not limited to, a la carte options in cafeterias, vending machines and school stores.